 - Start and finish the session on time, according to the program schedule.

-- Introduce the session topic and welcome each speaker.
+- Introduce yourself, the session topic and welcome the speakers.

 - Moderate the question and discussion time.